 - Board passengers one at a time and distribute them equally to maintain equal buoyancy of the boat. - Distribute weight equally from port to starboard and fore to aft.
-The shifting of weight may be required when underway to maintain an efficient trim position for optimum performance. - Stow and secure all loose gear in stowage areas to prevent load shifting. - Do not stow gear on top of safety equipment; safety equipment must be quickly accessible. - In adverse weather, reduce the load in the boat.
+The shifting of weight may be required when underway to maintain an efficient trim position for optimum performance. - Do not allow passengers to obstruct the captain's line of sight during operation. - Stow and secure all loose gear in stowage areas to prevent load shifting. - Do not stow gear on top of safety equipment; safety equipment must be quickly accessible. - In adverse weather, reduce the load in the boat.
 Person and load capacity ratings are calculated for normal boating conditions.